Heat takes down more UPS workers during hottest summer ever

 "It's just inexcusable," said the mother of a UPS driver in Texas, whose medical records show he fainted from heatstroke on the job in early August.
 "I don't want to watch him die because they think their packages are more important."

-UPS spokesman Gaut said the number of heat-related hospitalizations reported in July’s NBC News investigation affected less than one-tenth of one percent of the company’s driver workforce.
-"We have a robust heat injury prevention program implemented in 2006 called Cool Solutions,” said Gaut.
+Gaut said the number of heat-related hospitalizations reported in July’s NBC News investigation affected less than one-tenth of 1 percent of the company’s driver workforce.
+"We have a robust heat injury prevention program implemented in 2006 called Cool Solutions,” he said.
 "We care deeply about the health and safety of all our people."

-"The overwhelming majority of UPS drivers," said Gaut, "are well trained and effectively manage their health and well-being while working outdoors."
+"The overwhelming majority of UPS drivers," Gaut said, "are well trained and effectively manage their health and well-being while working outdoors."

 "We never want them to continue working to the point that they risk their health or work in an unsafe manner," Gaut told NBC News in July.